xAffix/Deceptive-Firewall/README.md

 1. **Pentesting Practice**: Security professionals can use this tool to simulate target networks and test their penetration testing tools without the risk of causing harm to live systems.
 2. **Honeypots**: The fake firewall can act as a honeypot, attracting potential attackers and logging their behaviors for further analysis.
+3. **Custom Load Balancing**: Traffic from known malicious IPs is redirected to a honeypot to gather more data for analysis.
-3. **Education**: It can be used by students and developers to understand how firewalls, DNS, traceroute, and other network services operate under the hood.
+4. **Education**: It can be used by students and developers to understand how firewalls, DNS, traceroute, and other network services operate under the hood.

 ## How to Set Up the Firewall